Riding a motorcycle can be a liberating experience and a great way to travel. But it’s also a dangerous way to get around.

 Ideally, you want documentation of the injuries specifically caused by the accident.

-Once you’ve done that, focus in the short term on getting better.
+Once you’ve done that, focus on getting better.

 If you’re able to, take photos of the site.
 Make sure the scene is safe, so you don’t risk your own safety or cause more problems first.
 A cell phone camera will be adequate for recording the scene.

 Ask someone else to take photos if you’re too badly injured.
-A passerby or witness can also take photos or videos of the sce
+A passerby or witness can also take photos or videos of the scene.